 “Don’t you get scared?
 I couldn’t go to Yatala, Cadell or any prison or jail.
 No way.”

 “I don’t know how you sleep at night.
 I know I couldn’t.”

 “You got time for a chat over coffee?
 My shout!
 I really need to pick your brain over something.”

 “A friend of a friend’s sister recommended you.
 Said you were really good and got people off.
 You got a minute?
 I really need to pick your brain.”

 “Oh you’re a lawyer.
 Um, let me tell you about my ex partner, the dirty rotten egg *%^x*!!@#!….”

 “I heard you’re a lawyer.
 Can I ask you a few questions about my case?”

-Yes, I think to myself, I’m a lawyer but not yours unless you formally, retain me.
+Yes, I think to myself, I’m a lawyer and you can ask me questions but, right now, I’m not your lawyer and not until you formally, retain me.
+“Have you hired me?”